 07 Aug Top 10 Bible Studies for Moms

-You’ve heard me say over and over how important it is to spend time with the Lord.
-So today’s post is going to be a little different.
-Today, I want to give you some practical resources and recommendations on Bible studies for mom.
+It is so important to spend time with the Lord, so today, I want to give you some practical resources and recommendations on Bible studies for mom.
 If you are just getting started or maybe you’re at a place where you’re just finishing one devotion and you want to jump into another great Bible study, this post is for you!